Gray County, Texas

 Gray County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 21,227.
 The county seat is Pampa.
-The county was created in 1876 and later organized in 1902. is named for Peter W. Gray, a Confederate lawyer and soldier in the American Civil War.
+The county was created in 1876 and later organized in 1902.
+Gray County is named for Peter W. Gray, a Confederate lawyer and soldier in the American Civil War.
 Gray County comprises the Pampa, TX micropolitan statistical area.

-Gray County was the center of the White Deer Lands Management Company, which ceased operations in 1957.
-The history of the company is the theme of the White Deer Land Museum in Pampa, but company archives are at the Panhandle-Plains Historical Museum in Canyon.
-Timothy Dwight Hobart, the White Deer land agent from 1903 to 1924, was elected mayor of Pampa in 1927.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 929 sqmi, of which 926 sqmi are land and 3.4 sqmi (0.4%) are covered by water.